DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 But it made him to wonder what was this being.
 Could it be really the god governing fate, that has been worshiped in ancient time?
-Was such transcendental being really exist?
+Could such transcendental being really exist?

 "I have never believed in things like gods."

 [...]

-アンタはその類だって言うのか？　人間でも四種族でもない。もっと別の超越的なものだって
 "Do you say that you're such existence then?
-Not a human, not someone from four races.
+Not a human, not someone of four races.
-Quite different, transcendental being."
+But quite different, a transcendental being."

-"No, all I'm saying is that I exist to grant a prophecy."
+[No, all I'm saying is that I'm a being that grants a prophecy.]

 She didn't exactly answer the question.
 And despite Kai lowering his voice to menacing tone, the female voice from stone statue remained with the same genteleness.